coateds/DevOpsOnWindows/LinuxLPIC1Exams/ExamNotes.md

     * `egrep 'bash$' passwd` lines that end in bash, -c for count
     * `egrep '^rpc|nologin$' passwd` starts with rpd OR ends with nologin
   * fgrep will interpret the pattern as plain text strings to match (same as grep -F)
-    * to search for '$' (special chr) it must be escaped with grep, but no fgrep
+    * to search for '$' (special chr) it must be escaped with grep, but not fgrep
       * `grep '\$' [file]` is the same as
       * `fgrep '$' [file]`
     * `fgrep -f [file with strings] [file to be searched]`